Accessibility Options on EXP

 • When the INFO button is pressed, program information is audible.

-Accessing Closed Captioning from EXP
+Accessing Closed Captioning on EXP

 • To turn on Closed Captioning, hold down the B button for a minimum of 2 seconds.